cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 Flipping bit index 1: 5 or 101
 Fire and Earth

+Checking if bit index 1 is set: You cannot use Water

-Checking if bit index 1 is set: You cannot use water
+Checking if bit index 1 is not set: You cannot use Water
 ```